Sir Charles Burton, 1st Baronet

 Sir Charles Burton, 1st Baronet (1702 – 6 June 1775) was an Anglo-Irish politician.

+He was a son of the banker Benjamin Burton and brother of Samuel Burton (MP).

+He was elected Sheriff of Dublin City in 1733.

 Burton was the Member of Parliament for Dublin City in the Irish House of Commons between 1749 and 1760.
 Between 1752 and 1753 he was Lord Mayor of Dublin.
 On 2 October 1758 Burton was created a baronet, of Pollacton in the Baronetage of Ireland.
 He was succeeded in his title by his son, also called Charles.